Mental image: Philosophical ideas

-David Deutsch addresses Johnson's objection to idealism in The Fabric of Reality when he states that, if we judge the value of our mental images of the world by the quality and quantity of the sense data that they can explain, then the most valuable mental image—or theory—that we currently have is that the world has a real independent existence and that humans have successfully evolved by building up and adapting patterns of mental images to explain it.
-This is an important idea in scientific thought.
+David Deutsch, a physicist, addresses Johnson's objection to idealism in his 1997 book The Fabric of Reality. when he states that, if we judge the value of our mental images of the world by the quality and quantity of the sense data that they can explain, then the most valuable mental image—or theory—that we currently have is that the world has a real independent existence and that humans have successfully evolved by building up and adapting patterns of mental images to explain it.
+Essentially, he believes that if something behaves as if it exists, we should assume it exists.
+He uses logic similar to Occam's Razor in thought experiments in which he proposes that invisible angels move planets or photons, and concludes we have better, more plausible explanations, so we should accept those.
+This also works to counter Descartes' ideas like the malicious demon.

 Critics of scientific realism ask how the inner perception of mental images actually occurs.
 This is sometimes called the "homunculus problem" (see also the mind's eye).
 The problem is similar to asking how the images you see on a computer screen exist in the memory of the computer.
 To scientific materialism, mental images and the perception of them must be brain-states.
 According to critics, scientific realists cannot explain where the images and their perceiver exist in the brain.
 To use the analogy of the computer screen, these critics argue that cognitive science and psychology have been unsuccessful in identifying either the component in the brain (i.e., "hardware") or the mental processes that store these images (i.e. "software").